UoE-BIOM528/workshops/03_genome-assembly.md

 q=./SRR4239880_subset.fastq
 ```

-Save the file as `config.txt`.
+As nano is command line based all actions, such as moving around, deleting text and saving are carried out with keyboard shortcuts.
+A [cheatsheet](https://www.nano-editor.org/dist/latest/cheatsheet.html) of nano's commands is available to help you create this file.

-Our config file contains lots of information so lets go through exactly what options we have used.
+Once created, our config file contains lots of information, so lets go through exactly what options we have used.

 * `max_rd_len` specifies the maximum read length in our input data.
 A quick look at the fastq files has the information `length=39`.
 * `[LIB]` next we specify a library - some sequencing projects can use multiple libraries, each of which may need different parameters but our toy example only uses 1 library.
 All parameters specified below this tag will be used for this library.
 * `avg_ins` is our average insert size during library preparation for sequencing.
 We can see in the original manuscript by [Goodwin *et al.* 2011](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1002070) that they used three libraries with insert sizes ranging from 2kb to 40kb.
 For our example we're assuming a single library with the smallest insert size of 2kb.